The Illinois Department of

 spokesman Christopher Stroisch.
 “We wanted to make it easy for our

-customers to access their insurance cards.
+customers to access their commercial truck insurance.
 Most people wouldn’t think of

 leaving their house without their phone, but they may not remember to put their